camillehe1992/aws-assignment/basic-cdk/README.md

 1. Get `SERVER IS UP` from health check endpoint, but fail to reach home page.

 When MYSQL database is created, there is no database and tables on it.
 We use a Lambda function `MyRdsInit-ResInitRdsCdkStack` to initialize database and tables.
 But sometimes function cannot be invoked successfully during deploying.
-If you found error logs `sqlMessage: "Unknown database 'socka'",` from task logs, you need to invoke the function manually with a JSON payload in Console.
+If you found error logs `sqlMessage: "Unknown database 'pokemon'",` from task logs, you need to invoke the function manually with a JSON payload in Console.

 You can get the name of secret from secret manager console